Finiteness of 3D higher spin gravity Landscape: Extended asymptotic dynamics of AdS gravity

 A good variational principle is therefore restored by taking $\delta \mathfrak{A}_{+}=0.$

 What we suggest to do is to take $\delta \mathfrak{A}_{+}\neq 0$ instead.
+In fact, the derivation of the asymptotic symmetries, as we will see in the upcoming subsection, is mainly based on the computation of the corresponding boundary charge via its variation as follows:

+\textrm{Evidently by taking} $\delta \mathfrak{A}_{+}=0$ as in \cite{A3} we forgo a substantial component of the boundary charge and the associated symmetry, which affects the overall resulting asymptotic algebra.
+By setting $\delta _{\zeta }Q=\delta _{\zeta }Q^{(-)}+\delta _{\zeta }Q^{(+)}$ with $ \delta _{\zeta }Q^{(\pm )}$ as in the above relation, we see that in the GR boundary conditions, we have $\delta _{\zeta }Q^{(+)}=0.$ Obviously, the term $\delta \mathfrak{A}_{+}$ was relinquished to restore the non-invariance and cancel the gauge anomaly, but what if we can reinstate a healthy variational principle without foregoing $\delta \mathfrak{A}_{+}.$ Indeed, this can be achieved via the anomaly inflow mechanism that allows us to explore the boundary anomalies while insuring their cancelation.
+Additionally, the relaxation of the GR boundary conditions combined with the inflow mechanism will grant us a descriptive constraint equation given by ( \ref{ccL}) that characterises the Swampland program finiteness conjecture in 3D incorporating therefore higher spin gravity within the general quantum gravitational \textrm{Landscape.}

-Our boundary conditions will then take the form (\ref{IBCA}) with,
+For these purposes, our boundary conditions (Extended GR conditions) will then take the form (\ref{IBCA}) with:

-This will induce an important repercussion in the form of a gauge anomaly; in lieu of cancelling it the traditional way as done above, we will acknowledge and investigate the consequences of this breakdown of non-invariance and what it might entail.
+As stated before, this will induce an important repercussion in the form of a gauge anomaly; in lieu of cancelling it the traditional way as in \cite{A3} , we will acknowledge and investigate the consequences of this breakdown of non-invariance and what it might entail.
 Moving forward, our plan of action regarding the anomaly consists of two main steps.
 First, we shall explore the implications of the unfolded gauge non-invariance on the asymptotic symmetries; see subsection \textbf{2.3}.
 Then, we consider the cancellation of this anomaly using the anomaly inflow mechanism; see subsection \textbf{ 4.2.}